SanjanaAyshi/SanjanaAyshi/README.md

 <h1 align="center">Hi 👋, I'm Sanjana Ayshi</h1>
-<h3 align="center">I like to study new things.
-Being knowledgeable about science and technology or any subject is an ongoing process, and I’m always proactive about seeking new opportunities to develop and grow in my role.
-Those opportunities could be in the form of training, a conference, listening to a speaker, or taking on a new project, but the motivation is to increase my knowledge of the field.</h3>
+<h3 align="center">Hello, I’m a CSE student with a keen interest in software engineering and UI/UX design.
+I enjoy exploring new technologies and building creative solutions that make a difference.I’m always eager to learn new things and expand my knowledge of science, technology, and other subjects.
+I actively seek opportunities to develop and grow, such as training, conferences, speakers, or new projects.
+I want to increase my understanding of the field and improve my skills and take on new challenges.
+You can see some of my awesome projects and achievements on my GitHub profile.
+Don’t hesitate to reach out to me if you have any questions or suggestions. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sanjanaayshi&label=Profile%20views&color=0e75b6&style=flat" alt="sanjanaayshi" /> </p>